andreasbm/readme/README.md

 ## ➤ Getting Started

-Spent a minute reading
+Spend a minute reading this getting started guide and you'll have the best README file in your town.
+Promise.

 ### Blueprint

-First you need to create a `blueprint.md` file (name it whatever you like).
-This blueprint is going to be the blueprint for the `README.md` file we are going to generate later.
+First you need to create a `blueprint.md` file.
+This blueprint is going to be the blueprint for the `README.md` file we will generate later.

 Let's start simple.
-In order to get values from your `package.json` file injected into the readme we use the `{{ .. }}` syntax.
+In order to get values from your `package.json` file injected into the readme we use the mustache syntax (`{{ .. }}`).
 Let's say your `package.json` file looks like this:

 ```json
 {